tahaalikhan123/unc-to-cle/README.md

 description: Descriptions of the properties, which are highly variable and text-heavy.
 price_per_sqft: Price per square foot, with values in the format of ₹xxxx per sqft.
 This column also contains missing values.
 price: Total price of the property, with various formats including ₹xx Lac and Call for Price.

+Missing Values
+Here are the columns with missing values:

+transaction: 104 missing values
+status: 1 missing value
+floor: 45 missing values
+furnishing: 340 missing values
+facing: 589 missing values
+description: 1,371 missing values
+price_per_sqft: 368 missing values
+Handling Missing Values
+We will handle missing values using the following strategies:

+Drop columns with excessive missing data: For description, we might consider dropping it due to high variability and large number of missing values.
+Fill with most frequent or default values: For categorical columns like transaction, status, floor, furnishing, and facing.
+Drop rows with missing values in critical columns: Columns like price and square_feet are critical for analysis.